joseph/castanaut/README.txt

 === Stopping the screenplay

 If you want to abruptly terminate execution before the end of the screenplay, you just need to run the 'castanaut' command again -- with or without any arguments.

 Of course, that might be easier said than done, if you haven't got full control of the mouse or keyboard at the time.
 One recommendation is to assign a system hot-key to invoke castanaut.
 I use a Quicksilver trigger for this, assigned to Shift-F1, that calls castanaut.
 You'll need the full path to the command for this, which is usually /usr/bin/castanaut, but you can check it with the following command:

   which "castanaut"

+== Running interactively with IRB

+You can now run Castanaut interactively from IRB — to test commands, try stuff out, etc:

+    $ irb -r 'castanaut'
+    >> irb Castanaut::Movie.new
+    >> move to(100, 100)
+    => "Moving mouse.\n"

+Note that this technique creates an IRB subsession, so you'll have to exit out of that before exiting out of IRB.
+There's heaps you can do with subsessions - read up about them online.

 === What stage directions can I make?

 Out of the box, Castanaut performs mouse actions, keyboard actions, robot speech and application launches.

 For a complete overview of the built-in stage directions, see the Castanaut::Movie class.

 === Using plugins